La Línea de la Concepción: Relations with modern Gibraltar

 In November 2017, Apymell collective of small businesses started accepting Pound sterling as a currency for payment in the town.

-2020 British exit from the EU has rendered Gibraltar foreign territory, but Spain retains the 'status quo', pending further negotiations, with a preliminary agreement to avoid a hard border between Gibraltar and Spain,an agreement which in 2023 still continues in negotiation.
+2020 British exit from the EU rendered Gibraltar foreign territory, but Spain retains the 'status quo', pending further negotiations.
+As at 2025, an agreement to avoid a hard border between Gibraltar and Spain appears to have been reached but requires ratification.

+The Línea town council has pleaded for the establishment of the town as a new autonomous community of Spain out of Andalusia, with a similar status to that of Ceuta and Melilla.
+The Supreme Court sentenced that the measure "affects the territorial organization of the State and of the Autonomous Communities, an extremely delicate matter in which any alteration goes beyond purely local interests", thereby bringing down the initiative.